lmarty/Hackerboxes20/README.md

 * Install the Arduino IDE.
 * Install the [espressif libraries](https://github.com/espressif/arduino-esp32).
 * Install [nhatuan84's SD libraries](https://github.com/nhatuan84/esp32-micro-sdcard).
 * Clone this repo down to your code folder and link the project dirs to ~/Documents/Arduino/<PROJECTNAME>.

+IF THE SD ISN'T WORKING...
+* try holding down the flash button on the dev kit board as you boot
+* If that fixes it...
+Pop your TFT board off the project PCB and flip it over.
+There are two small pads labled "j1" on the back, solder them together.

 ## Projects